yingweiwo

 Mechanism of Action

 Bumetanide interferes with renal cAMP and/or inhibits the sodium-potassium ATPase pump.
-Bumetanide appears to block the active reabsorption of chloride and possibly sodium in the ascending loop of Henle, altering electrolyte transfer in the proximal tubule.
-This results in excretion of sodium, chloride, and water and, hence, diuresis.
+Bumetanide appears to block the active reabsorption of chloride (and possibly sodium) in the ascending limb of the loop of Henle, thereby altering electrolyte transport in the proximal tubule.
+This leads to the excretion of sodium, chloride, and water, resulting in a diuretic effect.

 Pharmacodynamics

-Bumetanide is a loop diuretic of the sulfamyl category to treat heart failure.
-It is often used in patients in whom high doses of furosemide are ineffective.
-There is however no reason not to use bumetanide as a first choice drug.
-The main difference between the two substances is in bioavailability.
-Bumetanide has more predictable pharmacokinetic properties as well as clinical effect.
-In patients with normal renal function, bumetanide is 40 times more effective than furosemide.
+Bumetanib is a sulfonamide loop diuretic used to treat heart failure.
+It is often used in patients who do not respond to high doses of furosemide.
+However, there is no reason not to use bumetanib as a first-line drug.
+The main difference between the two substances lies in bioavailability.
+Bumetanib has more predictable pharmacokinetic properties and clinical efficacy.
+In patients with normal renal function, bumetanib is 40 times more effective than furosemide.

-Increased transport of Na+ across an intact blood-brain barrier (BBB) participates in edema formation during the early hours of cerebral ischemia.
-In previous studies, the authors showed that the BBB Na-K-Cl cotransporter is stimulated by factors present during ischemia, suggesting that the cotransporter may contribute to the increased brain Na+ uptake in edema.
-The present study was conducted to determine (1) whether the Na-K-Cl cotransporter is located in the luminal membrane of the BBB, and (2) whether inhibition of the BBB cotransporter reduces brain edema formation.
-Perfusion-fixed rat brains were examined for cotransporter distribution by immunoelectron microscopy.
-Cerebral edema was evaluated in rats subjected to permanent middle cerebral artery occlusion (MCAO) by magnetic resonance diffusion-weighted imaging and calculation of apparent diffusion coefficients (ADC).
-The immunoelectron microscopy studies revealed a predominant (80%) luminal membrane distribution of the cotransporter.
-Magnetic resonance imaging studies showed ADC ratios (ipsilateral MCAO/contralateral control) ranging from 0.577 to 0.637 in cortex and striatum, indicating substantial edema formation.
-Intravenous bumetanide (7.6-30.4 mg/kg) given immediately before occlusion attenuated the decrease in ADC ratios for both cortex and striatum (by 40-67%), indicating reduced edema formation.
-Bumetanide also reduced infarct size, determined by TTC staining.
-These findings suggest that a luminal BBB Na-K-Cl cotransporter contributes to edema formation during cerebral ischemia.[3]
+In previous studies, the authors found that the sodium-potassium-chloride cotransporter of the blood-brain barrier (BBB) is activated by certain factors during ischemia, suggesting that this cotransporter may be involved in the increased uptake of sodium ions (Na+) in the brain during cerebral edema.
+This study aims to determine: (1) whether the sodium-potassium-chloride cotransporter is located on the luminal membrane of the blood-brain barrier; and (2) whether inhibiting the blood-brain barrier cotransporter can reduce the formation of cerebral edema.
+The distribution of this cotransporter in perfused and fixed rat brain tissue was detected by immunoelectron microscopy.
+Cerebral edema in rats with permanent middle cerebral artery occlusion (MCAO) was assessed by magnetic resonance diffusion-weighted imaging and apparent diffusion coefficient (ADC).
+Immunoelectron microscopy showed that the cotransporter was mainly (80%) distributed on the luminal membrane.
+Magnetic resonance imaging showed that the ADC ratio of the cortex and striatum (ipsilateral MCAO/contralateral control) ranged from 0.577 to 0.637, indicating significant edema formation.
+Immediate intravenous injection of bumetanide (7.6-30.4 mg/kg) before occlusion reduced the decrease in the cortex-striatum ADC ratio (by 40-67%), indicating reduced edema formation.
+Bumetanide also reduced the infarct area, which was determined by TTC staining.
+These findings suggest that the Na-K-Cl cotransporter in the blood-brain barrier lumen is involved in edema formation during cerebral ischemia.
+[3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.